 Take a look at the simplicity of this pail.

 Yes, this is a plastic bucket with a plastic lid, but it gets the job done.
-The steel handles lock the lid on to the bucket.
-You will appreciate the locking lid if you have a dog or cat or curious child who likes to steal diapers.
+The steel handles lock the lid onto the bucket.
+You will appreciate the locking lid if you have a dog or cat or a curious child who likes to steal diapers.

 The large size works great for storing a lot of cloth diapers.
 If you decide to use this bucket for disposable diapers, then make sure to get large trash bags.